Code-Institute-Submissions/tomes2000-devkota_consultancy/README.md

   * ## Wireframes
   To access the wireframe images, click here.
   * ## Typography
   In order to make the logo bold, I went with Franklin Gothic Medium, For the landing text, I wanted to make it look opulent therefore I went with the Italiana font.
 The bold logo at the top and the finely-put-together landing text compliment each other very well.
+I kept the body the default font as it ties in well with my idea of a simple website.
  * ## Colour Palette
  Using the [Favicon.io](https://favicon.io/) website to generate a colour palette, I decided to use a simple theme throughout my website so that I didn't overload the user's visual senses.